 San Francisco State University politics professor Jason McDaniel described the effort of tweaking the Great Highway as “unlikely but not impossible.”

+McDaniel expects organizers to place a measutre on the ballot that would expand local control over neighborhood changes.
 That would follow Sunset residents’ anger at the passage of Prop.
-K, which passed with 55% citywide support but saw only 36% of the neighborhood vote yes on the measure.
+K, which passed with 55% citywide but was supported by only 36% of the neighborhood.

 “When people talk about neighborhood control, that seems very powerful,” McDaniel said, adding that Lurie’s housing upzoning plan could also incite local pushback.
 “I could see that kind of politics being what we see in the next few years.”

-On Monday, runners and bikers descended on the Great Highway after temperatures reached the low 70s.
-Many were concerned to hear there was a possibility that cars could return to the roadway.
+On Monday, runners and cyclists descended on the Great Highway as temperatures reached the low 70s.
+Many were concerned to hear that there is a possibility that cars could return to the roadway.

 Holding his newborn daughter, Cole Valley resident Wes Vinson said he comes to the Great Highway every other week.

-“I would be really annoyed,” said Vinson about the plans to repeal Prop.
+“I would be really annoyed,” Vinson said of talk of repealing Prop.
 K. “There’s lots of people that don’t want San Francisco to have better things.
 More amenities like this park.
 Or housing.
-I just feel like there’s a lot of people who want San Francisco to stay the exact same … I just love coming here and walking with my daughter.”
+I just feel like there’s a lot of people who want San Francisco to stay the exact same. … I just love coming here and walking with my daughter.”